odellus/plan-execute-langgraph/README.md

 # plan-execute-langgraph

 > [!NOTE]
-> Just a simple re-write of [this tutorial](https://langchain-ai.lang.chat/langgraph/tutorials/plan-and-execute/plan-and-execute/) to use qwen3 and searxng instrumented with phoenix arize
+> Based on [this tutorial](https://langchain-ai.lang.chat/langgraph/tutorials/plan-and-execute/plan-and-execute/) but we use qwen3 and searxng instrumented with phoenix arize.
+And we put it behind an API.
+And we connect it to postgres living in a docker with compose.yaml.

 ## Install